University of Greenwich: Organisation

+The university also has a number of professional service directorates that support students and the Faculties.

 Campuses

-Greenwich Campus
+Greenwich

 Greenwich Campus is located mainly in the Old Royal Naval College, into which it moved in the 1990s when the premises were sold by the Royal Navy.

-The campus is home to the Business School and the Faculty of Liberal Arts and Sciences.
-The campus also includes university's Greenwich Maritime Institute, a specialist maritime management, policy and history teaching and research institute.
-The Old Royal Naval College also hosts "The Painted Hall", which was painted in the 18th century by Sir James Thornhill, which covers over 40,000 square feet of surface in 200 painting of kings, queens and mythological creatures.
+The campus is home to the Business School, the Faculty of Liberal Arts and Sciences and The Faculty of Education, Health and Human Sciences.
+The campus also includes the Greenwich Maritime Institute, a specialist maritime management, policy and history teaching and research institute, and the Institute for Lifecourse Development.

+The Old Royal Naval College includes "The Painted Hall", painted in the 18th century by Sir James Thornhill, with over 40,000 square feet of painted surfaces including 200 painting of kings, queens and mythological creatures.

 The campus has a large library at Stockwell Street which houses an extensive collection of books and journals, language labs and a 300-PC computing facility.

-Other facilities include specialist computer laboratories including one at Dreadnought centre, a TV studio and editing suites.

-The Stephen Lawrence Gallery at the Stockwell Street building, showcases the work of contemporary artists and is linked to the School of Design.
+Other facilities include specialist computer laboratories, including one at Dreadnought centre, a TV studio and editing suites.
+The Stephen Lawrence Gallery, in the Stockwell Street building, showcases the work of contemporary artists and is linked to the School of Design.

+The Dreadnought Building hosts the Students' Union and the Faculty of Education, Health and Human Sciences.
+It has psychology and neuroscience laboratories, an early years simulated classroom, a gym, a bar, a cafe, computer laboratories, and teaching and social spaces for students.
+The building was formerly the Dreadnought Seaman's hospital, named after the quarantine and hospital ship HMS Dreadnought which was moored on the Thames at Greenwich in the mid 19th century.
+HMS Dreadnought had previously been a ship of the line and fought at the Battle of Trafalgar.

-Avery Hill Campus
+Avery Hill

-The Avery Hill Campus comprises two sites, Mansion and Southwood.
-Both are situated in the 86-acre Avery Hill Park in the Royal Borough of Greenwich, south-east London.
+The Avery Hill Campus is situated in Eltham, south of the 86 acre Avery Hill Park in the Royal Borough of Greenwich, south-east London.
+The campus is home to student accommodation and to the Faculty of Education, Health & Human Sciences.
+Courses taught at the site include Teacher Training, Nursing (Adult, Child, Mental Health, Community, Learning Disability), Midwifery, Paramedic Science, Speech and Language Therapy, Physiotherapy, PE and Sport, and Sports Science.